-Stress-free Valentine’s Day tips 2017.
-Working as a Marriage Counselor for over 23 years, I’ve noticed some married couples tend to downplay Valentine’s Day.
+Stress-free Valentine’s Day tips.
+As a Marriage Counselor, I’ve noticed some married couples tend to downplay Valentine’s Day.
 It could be because they’ve been married for so long they may unknowingly be taking each other for granted.
 Perhaps that’s one of the reasons they are receiving counseling.
 When talking to the men in my practice they say Valentine’s Day is a very stressful Holiday for them.
 Plans they have made or gifts they have given in the past were unappreciated or criticized and sometimes they feel they can never get it right.
 Women say their partners don’t care for all that “lovey dovey” stuff and just want sex.
 Seems we’ve lost the sentiment of what Valentine’s Day is all about being so commercialized taking away the simplicity of what it is intended to represent.

 It’s a celebration of Love.
 Love shouldn’t stress you out.
 If it does take a moment to slow down, be mindful (stay in the moment), and refocus.
 Turn the day into an opportunity to look at your relationships in a new way.
 Valentine’s Day is a reminder to show appreciation for the people we care most about.
 And it can be a day to do something special for yourself too.

 A stressful Valentine’s Day can look like this: Buying expensive roses that you can’t really afford.
 Spending money on a card that cost $8.00 and a box of chocolates at $25.
 Dinner reservation where everywhere in town cost double or triple.
 You rush home from work to get to that reservation.
 Get redressed so you look refreshed.
 Hit traffic.
 Pay for parking.
 Stay out late.
 May or may not have sex.
 End the evening late.
 Work the next day.
 Tired.